 The traditional hour hand and the GMT-hand on the GMT-Master watch are linked.
 Therefore, to set the GMT reference time, the user simply has to rotate the 24-hour bezel to align the correct numeral with the 24-hour hand.
 This system continued on the GMT-Master watch for about three decades until Rolex released the GMT-Master II model in the early 1980s.

-The GMT-Master II differs from the GMT-Master in that the traditional hour hand and the GMT-hand can be set independently.
+The second addition differs from the origitnal in that the traditional hour hand and the GMT-hand can be set independently.
 What that means is that the rotating bezel can be left in the neutral position (where the inverted triangle sits at 12 o’clock) and the 24-hour hand and the traditional hour hand can display two different time zones.
-Then, a third time zone can be read by rotating the bezel according to the appropriate number of offsets.
+Then, a third-time zone can be read by rotating the bezel according to the appropriate number of offsets.

-Rolex continued to make GMT-Master and GMT-Master II watches side-by-side for about 15 years until the GMT-Master was ultimately discontinued in 1999.
-Today, Rolex only produces the GMT-Master II watch; however if you intend to buy a pre-owned Rolex GMT-Master, you have a choice of a variety of different references.
+Rolex continued to make both watches side-by-side for about 15 years until the GMT-Master was ultimately discontinued in 1999.
+Today, Rolex only produces the GMT-Master II watch; however, if you intend to buy a pre-owned Rolex GMT-Master, you have a choice of a variety of different references.